palmetto/palm-cli/docs/source/introduction/viewpoint.rst

    your docker environment may be out of memory.
 Start by running `docker rm -f $(docker ps -qa)` …

-But what if, instead of writing docs - docs the Developers will likely forget to check, with steps that will need to methodically replicated -
+But what if, instead of writing docs - docs the Developers will likely forget to check, with steps that will need to be methodically replicated -
 what if the fix was automated?
 Enter palm.

 .. code:: python